Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 ## Part 7.
 Gene prediction

 This part is used to predict genes that exist in the filtered contigs assembled with MEGAHIT.
 Gene prediction is performed with Prodigal and annotation is performed with DIAMOND, by using BLAST of the Prodigal-predicted genes to NCBI's non-redundant (NR) database.
 This workflow processes multiple sample assemblies in parallel.
-The outputs of this part are used downstream in this workflow for Resistome calculation (part 8).
+The outputs of this part are used downstream in this workflow for [Part 8 Resistome calculation](#part-8-resistome-calculation).

 Predicted genes are output as protein sequences and annotation is performed using BLASTP as this was slightly more computationally performant than other configurations tested.